 Consider going back to cable.

-After the year price consider dropping them and going back to streaming again.
-You can flip flop to keep up with the best deals.
+After the year, the price considers dropping them and going back to streaming again.
+You can flip-flop to keep up with the best deals.

 Drop One All Together

-Keep track of how many times you are opening Netflix, Hulu, Amazon Prime et. on your devices in a week.
+Keep track of how many times you are opening Netflix, Hulu, Amazon Prime, etc., on your devices in a week.
 Streaming services don’t keep you under contract.
-You can cancel at anytime.
+You can cancel at any time.

 Why pay for a service when your kids are busy with sports in spring and summer?
-If your family travels during the months of June and July cancel the service for those months.
+If your family travels during June and July, cancel the service for those months.

 Consider keeping the most used service and getting rid of the rest.

-It is extremely easy to cancel each one.
-Keep the apps on your devices and all you will need to do is hit a button to sign up again.
-All your payment info is saved and sign in information.
+It is straightforward to cancel each one.
+Keep the apps on your devices, and all you will need to do is hit a button to sign up again.
+All your payment info is saved and sign-in information.

 The last way to save money on your TV entertainment is to go back to the old antenna.
 This is having a HUGE comeback in the last few years.
 We did a giveaway for an antenna and currently use this option with streaming options.

 I like getting the basic channels for news and such.
 We also get 30+ channels as part of the TV plus with it.
-I paid $29.99 for the antenna.
-When you look at the cost of that for year after year- cheap!
+I paid $29.99 for the antenna when you look at that cost year after year- cheap!

-I was finding the same thing we had Amazon Prime, Hulu and Netflix.
-It wasn’t so much about the cost although it was a factor, but the instant gratification with the kids.
-I decided one had to go.
+I was finding the same thing we had Amazon Prime, Hulu, and Netflix.
+It wasn’t so much about the cost, although it was a factor, but the instant gratification with the kids.
+So I decided one had to go.

 Take a Step Back

-The point is sometimes we need to take a step back and realize how much is too much when it comes to consuming TV entertainment?
+The point is that sometimes we need to take a step back and realize how much is too much when consuming TV entertainment?
 Explain to your kids how you had to wait an entire week to watch a TV show.
 When Full House was on, you could only get up during commercials.
 We weren’t able to watch the episode again.

-I love embracing the wave of technology but I also enjoy slowing things down and teaching my kids we can’t have everything we want all the time.
-It’s a good reminder for myself too.
+I love embracing the wave of technology, but I also enjoy slowing things down and teaching my kids we can’t have everything we want all the time.
+It’s a good reminder for me too.